Updated: Apr 21, 2022

 Top five stressful life events...
-Death of loved one, moving house, divorce, losing your job, major illness or injury, and for anyone who has attempted to travel across the world with small children - long plane rides.
+Death of loved one, moving house, divorce, losing your job and major illness or injury, plus for anyone who has attempted to travel across the world with small children - long plane rides.

 My kids are used to flying.
 Especially the eldest.
 She has been flying with us internationally since she was 6 months old.
 Now that we are travelling with two other children as well, I have been getting asked by people a lot how we do it.
 So here are some of my best tips when it comes to surviving long plane trips with kids.